-- Discussions occur between teachers at William Penn and staff from other settings. - Individual tours offered to all incoming parents and children - Parents of prospective Year R children are invited to a meeting in June prior to starting school in September, in order to discuss all issues relating to starting school - Parents receive an 'information pack' with information about the school - Prospective Year R children visit school for a morning and afternoon session in order to become familiar with the school setting. - The prospective Year R teacher(s) visit children in their pre-school settings in the summer prior to starting in September. - All settings sending children to William Penn complete the "All About Me" transition booklet - Through observations and the "All About Me" booklet a base line record is completed within the first few weeks of entry to the Early Years Foundation Stage.
+- Discussions occur between teachers at William Penn and staff from other settings. - Individual tours offered to all incoming parents and children - Parents of prospective Year R children are invited to a meeting in June prior to starting school in September, in order to discuss all issues relating to starting school - Parents receive an 'information pack' with information about the school - Prospective Year R children visit school for a morning and afternoon session in order to become familiar with the school setting. - The prospective Year R teacher(s) visit children in their pre-school settings in the summer prior to starting in September. - Parents sending children to William Penn complete the "All About Me" transition booklet - Through observations and the "All About Me" booklet a base line record is completed within the first few weeks of entry to the Early Years Foundation Stage.
 This will also highlight any needs for early intervention

-- A '6 Weeks In' meeting for parents during the Autumn Term is arranged to explain the teaching of 'Letters and Sounds' and how the 'Jolly Phonics' scheme supports it.
-There is also a Welcome Meeting for parents at the start of the Autumn Term. - The EYFS staff are available before and after school to communicate with parents and this can also be done via the Home Contact Book.
+- A '2 Weeks In' Welcome meeting for parents during the Autumn Term is arranged to explain the teaching of 'Letters and Sounds' and how the 'Jolly Phonics' scheme supports it. - The EYFS staff members are available before and after school to communicate with parents and this can also be done via the Home Contact Book.
 They are proactive in talking to parents about issues that may arrive with individual children.